 Dear: I am writing to request your written assessment of Professor, of the Department of who is being considered for promotion to at the University of Toronto.
 Your assessment will form part of the dossier upon which a decision will be made to grant or deny promotion.
 While a summary of your comments will be shared with the candidate, your identity will be held in strict confidence.
 Please complete the below chart and comment on any collaboration or other interactions you may have currently or have had in the past five years with the candidate.
 Referees should not be former students or supervisors of the candidate.
 Do you know the candidate personally?
-Yes No No Have you collaborated with the candidate in the last five years?
+Yes □ No □ Have you collaborated with the candidate in the last five years?
 Yes □ No □ Have you ever acted as a teacher, supervisor or mentor to the candidate?
 Yes No The University Policy and Procedures on Promotions requests referees to comment solely on the achievements of Professor against the criteria as set out in the Policy.
 A copy of the Policy is enclosed.
-The University asks you not for a recommendation for or against promotion but rather for your judgment as to whether or not Professor's teaching and educational accomplishments meet the criteria of excellence.
-In reaching a decision regarding Professor's promotion, the committee will consider his/her accomplishments in teaching and education.
-Specific appraisal of significant items, in addition to an overall judgment of the quantity and quality of the teaching and education accomplishments with reference to departmental and hospital norms would greatly assist the committee.
-In particular, the committee would appreciate your comments on the main contributions of Professor and your comments on the impact of her/his teaching and education related activities.
-In the Faculty of Medicine, teaching and education can encompass the following components: the gro formal teaching (situations in which responsibilities and expectations for both the teacher and the learner are set in advance, such as lecturing, activity in seminars and tutorials, individual and group discussions, laboratory teaching, and clinical teaching) and informal teaching that may be more spontaneous (e.g., role modelling and mentoring) • cur riculum and course development, and development of effective educational materials • • plication of information technologies for local and distance education • edu ucational leadership and administration how to electronically submit your assessment.
+The University asks you not for a recommendation for or against promotion but rather for your judgment as to whether or not Professor's teaching and educational accomplishments meet the criteria of excellence. a decision regarding Professor's promotion, the committee will consider his/her ments in teaching and education. teaching an greatly assis contribution raisal of significant items, in addition to an overall judgment of the quantity and quality of the deducation accomplishments with reference to departmental and hospital norms would at the committee.
+In particular, the committee would appreciate your comments on the main as of Professor and your comments on the impact of her/his teaching and elated activities.
+In the Teme rty Faculty of Medicine, teaching and education can encompass the following components: the gro mal teaching (situations in which responsibilities and expectations for both the teacher and learner are set in advance, such as lecturing, activity in seminars and tutorials, individual and up discussions, laboratory teaching, and clinical teaching) and informal teaching that may be re spontaneous (e.g., role modelling and mentoring) • cur riculum and course development, and development of effective educational materials elication of information technologies for local and distance education • edu icational leadership and administration how to electronically submit your assessment.